The Science About Tight Nosebands

 - Flash nosebands attach to the cavesson in the middle of the nose and drop down to wrap around your horse’s lips, below the bit.
 It can connect to a plain or crank noseband.
 Using a flash noseband allows a rider to restrict the mouth with both the noseband and flash and anchor a standing martingale to the cavesson.

 - For the double bridles that dressage horses wear, there is not a flash.
 Usually.
-I’ve seen some riders use a flash attachment to wrap below the two bits to keep the mouth closed.
+Some riders use a flash attachment to wrap below the two bits to keep the mouth closed.

 - Dropped nosebands are a sort of hybrid between a flash and a plain cavesson.
 The noseband is lower, but still over the nasal bone, and the back half of the dropped noseband sweeps under the bit.